Sku3397/ledger-cfo/README.md

 ## Deployment

 This application is deployed on Google Cloud Run in the `us-east4` region.

+### Deployment Configuration

+The deployment is managed via GitHub Actions and uses Workload Identity Federation for secure authentication to Google Cloud Platform.